visgl/deck.gl/docs/developer-guide/custom-layers/composite-layers.md

 Because deck.gl's primitive layers expect input to be a flat iteratorable data structure, some composite layers need to transform user data into a different format before passing to sublayers.
 This transformation may consist converting a tree to an array, filtering, sorting, etc. For example, the [GeoJsonLayer](/docs/layers/geojson-layer.md) splits features by type and passes each to `ScatterplotLayer`, `PathLayer` or `SolidPolygonLayer` respectively.
 The [TextLayer](/docs/layers/text-layer.md) breaks each text string down to multiple characters and render them with a variation of `IconLayer`.

 From the user's perspective, when they specify accessors such as `getColor`, or callbacks such as `onHover`, the functions should always interface with the original data that they give the top-level layer, instead of its internal implementations.
-For the sublayer to reference back to the original data, we can add a reference onto every transformed datum by calling `getSubLayerDatum`:
+For the sublayer to reference back to the original data, we can add a reference onto every transformed datum by calling `getSubLayerRow`:

 ```js
 class MyCompositeLayer extends CompositeLayer {